ElementAstro/atom-docs/src/content/docs/en/error/exception.md

 ---
-title: Exception Class Documentation
+title: Exception
-description: Detailed documentation for the Exception class in the atom::error namespace, including constructors, public methods, static methods, and usage examples for enhanced exception handling in C++.
+description: Detailed for the Exception class in the atom::error namespace, including constructors, public methods, static methods, and usage examples for enhanced exception handling in C++.
 ---

-# Exception Class Documentation

 ## Overview